ZarahMathew/ZarahMathew/README.md

 - 🔧 Robotics • Hardware–Software Integration • Electronics • AI/ML
 - 📍 Toronto, Canada

-I am engineering student passionate about building systems that live at the intersection of hardware, software, and real-world impact!
+I am an Robotics major passionate about building systems that live at the intersection of hardware, software, and real-world impact.
 I am constantly driven by the desire to explore and create.
 As I come across challenges, I demonstrate perseverance and an endearing commitment to improvement.
 With my experience in engineering projects and a keen eye in design, I believe I bring a unique blend of analytical thinking and innovative ideas to the table 🌱
 <!--
 **ZarahMathew/ZarahMathew** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.